codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 Accessing Config Files
 ======================

-You can access config files within your classes by creating a new instance.
+You can access config files within your classes by creating a new instance or using the config function.
 All of the properties are public, so you access the settings like any other property::

+	// Creating new class by hand
 	$config = new \Config\EmailConfig();

+	// Creating new class with config function
+	$config = config( 'EmailConfig', false );

+	// Get shared instance with config function
+	$config = config( 'EmailConfig' );

 	// Access settings as class properties
 	$protocol = $config->protocol;